 Reviewers love the Peruvian blend of saturating oil.
 Delivers nutrients and photo-ready shine to hair.
 Easy to mix in with daily skincare routines as well.
 High marks for its effectiveness as a night oil.

 Test small patches first to make sure the oil is right for you.

-Multiple reviews claim miracle-like capabilities such as reducing blemishes, wrinkles and split ends.
+Multiple reviews claim miracle-like capabilities such as reducing blemishes, wrinkles, and split ends.
 We love that it's beneficial to both men and women.
-Doesn't just sooth skin, but has calming effects as well.
+Doesn't just soothe skin, but has calming effects as well.
 Appreciated by those who make their own oils.

 Do not expect this oil to heal multiple skin conditions at once.

 Works great as a cleanser and moisturizer.
 Ideal for conditioning hands and nails.
 Reviews suggest it soaks into skin better than other oils, including coconut and argan oils.
 We love the infusion of natural ingredients.